 The main reason behind the suspension of Chennai Super Kings and Rajasthan Royals was the betting activities around their key personnel, Meiyappan and Raj Kundra respectively.

-To go with the suspensions of the teams, Meiyappan and Kundra were banned for lifeOpens in a new tab. for their role in “bringing the IPL and the game to disrepute”.
+To go with the suspensions of the teams, Meiyappan and Kundra were banned for life for their role in “bringing the IPL and the game to disrepute”.

 As mentioned earlier, Sreesanth, Chandila and Chavan were banned from the tournament and never played again despite their life bans having been lifted by the BCCI later.